joostholslag/zib-transitie/README.md

 # zib-transitie
-personal ideas about an architecture for a health it ecosystem of information standards
+personal ideas about an architecture for a health IT ecosystem of information standards